LISTEN TO OUR ALBUMS

 It’s a week-long residential/camp style experience, where we create a small ‘musical village,’ and it all happens in a beautiful hill country retreat center location.

 20 youth can participate in the OVMP, and registration is an application based process.
 Once all 20 applications have been received, we start a wait-list.
-Apply today as it always fill quickly.
+Apply today as it always fills quickly.

 The OVMP was launched 4 years ago in partnership with Fuel Our Fire, a non-profit created by musician Phoebe Hunt to offer young musicians from around the world the opportunity to showcase their talents and collaborate in a unifying professional musical environment.